FortiGate

 Solution

-Restarting processes in a network may be required if they are not working correctly.
+Restarting processes on a Fortigate may be required if they are not working correctly.

-Run the following commands to see information on processes and IDs:
+Run the following commands to see information on processes and their process IDs (PID):

-With pidof all process IDs (PIDs) of a certain process type are listed:
+With the "diag sys process pidof" command all PIDs of a certain process type are listed:

 diagnose sys process pidof httpsd